Ethnic Chinese in Russia: Russian Empire

 The Manchu-led Qing dynasty of China ruled the territory of East Tartary or Outer Manchuria in what is now the Russian Far East until it was annexed by the Russian Empire in 1858–1860 through the Treaty of Aigun and the Convention of Peking.
 The Russian trans-Ural expansion into the area resulted in a low level of armed conflict during the 1670s and 1680s; in 1685 the two sides agreed to meet for boundary negotiations.
 The result was the 1689 Treaty of Nerchinsk, under which the Qing relented from their earlier claims of territory all the way up to the Lena River, in exchange for the destruction of Russian forts and settlements in the Amur River basin.
 However, under the 1860 Treaty of Peking, the Qing ceded even the far bank of the Amur River to Russia.
 They retained administrative rights over the residents of the Sixty-Four Villages East of the Heilongjiang River (though not sovereignty over the territory itself); however, Russian troops massacred Qing subjects from the territory during the Boxer Rebellion.

+Small-scale migration from the mountainous county of Qingtian in Zhejiang province began as early as the mid-nineteenth century.
+Sporadic Qingtianese migrants were reportedly present in cities including St. Petersburg and Minsk from 1842 on, engaging in the trade of carved stone handicrafts.

 The Manza War in 1868 was the first attempt by Russia to expel the Chinese from territory it controlled.
 Hostilities broke out around Peter the Great Gulf, in Vladivostok when the Russians tried to shut off gold mining operations and expel Chinese workers there.
 The Chinese resisted a Russian attempt to take Askold Island and in response, 2 Russian military stations and 3 Russian towns were attacked by the Chinese, and the Russians failed to oust the Chinese.